 For most EU member states, including Iceland, NATO is the foundation of their defence.
 The EU Treaties explicitly recognise that NATO is the basis of collective defence for those states that are members.
 Joining the EU would change nothing about our current security arrangements: we are in NATO without having our own army, and exactly the same arrangement would apply if we were also in the EU.

 In short: The EU is not a military alliance and cannot decide to create an army without the unanimous consent of all member states (where Iceland would have a veto).
+Although the EU's defence cooperation has grown in recent years, none of this changes that.
 As an EU member, Iceland would be the only country without an army.
 We would maintain our security ties through NATO and would receive the same legal protections to safeguard our special status as neutral states have received.

 Sources and further reading:

-• Article 42 of the Treaty on European Union (TEU) governs EU defence cooperation.
+- Article 42 of the Treaty on European Union (TEU) governs EU defence cooperation.
 It states clearly that EU policy shall not prejudice the specific character of the security and defence policy of certain member states, and that NATO shall remain the foundation of collective defence for its members.
+The same article (paragraph 7) contains the states' mutual aid-and-assistance commitment.
 See Article 42 TEU on Eur-Lex.